Romeo Langford

-Romeo James Langford (born October 25, 1999) is an American professional basketball player for the San Antonio Spurs of the National Basketball Association (NBA).
-He played college basketball for the Indiana Hoosiers.
-Langford was ranked as one of the highest prospects in the college class of 2019; he finished as the 5th overall prospect in the 2018 247sports rankings.
-A shooting guard, he was drafted by the Celtics 14th overall in the 2019 NBA draft.
+Romeo James Langford (born October 25, 1999) is an American professional basketball player who last played for BCM Gravelines-Dunkerque of the French LNB Élite.
+He played college basketball for the Indiana Hoosiers and was ranked as one of the highest prospects in the college class of 2019, as he finished as the fifth overall prospect in the 2018 247sports rankings.
+A shooting guard, he was drafted by the Boston Celtics 14th overall in the 2019 NBA draft.

 High school career

 Langford attended New Albany High School.
 Despite substantial interest from multiple prep schools, Langford chose to spend his four high school years at New Albany.
 As a freshman, Langford led New Albany to a 23–3 record and the regional tournament while averaging 17.1 points and 6.0 rebounds.
-In his sophomore year, he averaged 30.2 points, 9.0 rebounds, and 3.0 assists per game while leading New Albany to a 27–1 record and a class 4A state championship, the school's first state title since 1973.
+In his sophomore year, he averaged 30.2 points, 9.0 rebounds, and 3.0 assists per game while leading New Albany to a 27–1 record and a class 4A state championship, the team's first state title since 1973.
 In his junior year, he averaged 28.7 points, 8.9 rebounds, and 3.4 assists per game, leading New Albany to a 25–4 record and to the class 4A state quarterfinals.
 On November 21, 2017, Langford opened up his senior season with a then career high 48 points in a 110–36 victory over Charlestown.
 On February 1, Langford scored a new career high 63 points against Jennings County.
 On January 16, 2018, Langford was announced as a McDonald's All-American to participate in the 2018 game., where he competed and won the Legends and Stars Shootout competition.
 Langford finished his high school career fourth on the all-time Indiana state scoring list with 3,002 points.
 The penultimate award of his high school career, Langford was crowned Indiana Mr. Basketball of 2018 at the annual IndyStar Sports Awards ceremony.
 In addition, he was also named the Boys Athlete of the Year.